opentable/hobknob/README.md

 Running on a vagrant instance
 --

-The vmware_fusion provider for Vagrant is required

-`grunt vagrant-up` will spin up a vagrant instance with the application running on port 3006
+`vagrant-up` will spin up a vagrant instance with the application running on port 3006